 Lumley Castle is supposedly haunted by the spirit of a 14th Century lady of the manor, Lily Lumley.
 She was apparently murdered by two priests after she refused to follow the Catholic faith.
 It is believed she was thrown down a well on the castle grounds.
 She continues to haunt the castle to this day, wandering the corridors and rooms, spooking guests and staff alike.
-The castle was in the headlines for its hauntings in 2005, when some the Australian cricket team reported strange activity, and refused to sleep on their own.
-One member of the team was so spooked by something, that they fled their room and ran to reception in just their underwear!
+The castle was in the headlines for its hauntings in 2005, when some of the Australian cricket team reported strange activity and refused to sleep on their own.
+One member of the team was so spooked by something, that they fled their room and ran to the reception in just their underwear!

 Lady Lumley also spooked the West Indian cricket team in 2000, when the then captain of the team, Jimmy Adams and his team checked out of the hotel early because they were so scared!

 Lily is not the only ghost at the castle.
 There is a ghost known as Black Jack, who’s a mischievous spirit that likes to play pranks on guests, such things as sliding glasses off the table, moving belongings etc. have been reported.
 There have also been many reports of children being heard talking, screams, and laughter originating from the top floor.
-There has also been the sighting of a a strange man that has been sitting in the corner of the bar, and orbs are often seen in pictures taken guest’s hotel rooms, with some light anomalies also witnessed.
+There has also been the sighting of a strange man that has been sitting in the corner of the bar, and orbs are often seen in pictures taken of guest’s hotel rooms, with some light anomalies also witnessed.

 Lumley Castle was originally a manor house built in the 14th century by Ralph Lumley.
 Upon Ralph’s return from the wars in Scotland, the house was converted into a castle.
 However, after being involved in a plot to overthrow King Henry IV, Ralph was sentenced to death, ultimately losing his lands to the Earl of Somerset.